pedrohscramos/pedrohscramos/README.md

 ### Hi there 👋

 I'm Pedro Ramos.
-Fullstack developer Javascript.
+Fullstack developer.
 I have no patience for social media

 I'm learning at the moment **React and ReactNative**